pit142857/mtg-cr/README.md

 # mtg-cr
-Archives of MTG Comprehensive Rules
+Archives of MTG Comprehensive Rules.
+Dates in CR name files are slightly off: they correspond to the date when CRs were uploaded, not when they began to apply.

 ## Missing CRs
 * 2018-06-08